 - 10.5 ounces Beef Consomme (1 can)

 - 8 sandwich rolls

 - 8 slices provolone cheese

-Cover and cook on low for 8 hours or high for 4 hours, or until the beef easily shreds apart with a fork.
+- Cover and cook on low for 8 hours or high for 4 hours, or until the beef easily shreds apart with a fork.

-Remove 3 cups of the juice from the slow cooker with a measuring cup or ladle and add to a small sauce pan.
+- Remove 3 cups of the liquid from the slow cooker with a measuring cup or ladle and add to a small sauce pan.
 Turn heat to medium and bring to a boil.
-Reduce to a hard simmer and let cook until reduced by half, about 10 minutes.
+Reduce to a hard simmer and let cook until reduced by half, about 10-15 minutes.

-Transfer the beef to a pie plate and shred with a fork.
+- Transfer the beef to a shallow dish and shred with a fork.

-Place the sandwich rolls in a 9x13 pan and spoon meat into each roll.
+- Place the sandwich rolls on a baking sheet and spoon meat into each roll.
 Top with provolone cheese.
 Cover with foil and bake at 350 degrees for 5 minutes or until the cheese is melted.

 - Serve immediately with the sauce on the side for dipping.

 This recipe was originally published in March 2016.
 It was updated in January 2023.
 Original photo below: